 “Hazy is another standout evolution.
 We’ve adjusted the malt bill and juiced up the hop selection, but still been able to produce a beer that is quintessentially Bling.
 From the moment you open a beer from the Bling family and put your nose to it, you know the smell, and Hazy lives up to that first essential test.

 NEIPAs are definitely a thing right now, and we’ve never rushed to be trend followers.
 I’m glad we were able to make something that isn’t just on trend, but is also an evolution of that trend.
 I for one welcome our Red NEIPA overlords.”

 Hazy Bling does not stand alone.
-Evolution was not only a theme in mine and Josh’s minds, but also that of Ian McNally.
+Evolution was not only a theme in my and Josh’s minds but also that of Ian McNally.

 “It is refreshing to see the constant evolution of Bling beers from mid-strength to banging Double IPAs.
 What does make me pleased is the strong nod to a darker and maltier IPA style that hasn’t relented even with the recent Hazy Bling.
 The comfort and familiarity of the Bling brand perhaps makes it possible for Bridge Road to swim against the tide in this respect and that can only be good for the Australian beer drinker.”